-5.4 Configuring Paths
+5.3 Configuring Paths

 Each path is displayed on the main page of the Netropy GUI using an arrow labeled with its name.
-To configure a path, click on the arrow to open the Path Configuration window.
+To configure a path, click on the arrow or click on the path in the left margin then choose manage.

-The Path Configuration window is used to rename the path, choose whether the path is bidirectional or uni-directional, and configure the WAN and WAN access conditions of the path.
+The Path Configuration window is used to rename the path as well as configure the WAN and WAN access conditions of the path.

-To rename a path, click the existing name to edit it.
+To rename a path, click in the text box at the top of the path configuration to edit it.